brunobertolini/refetty/packages/async/README.md

 # Refetty - Async

-Refetty promise tools to manages promise state and handle promise cancels
+Refetty promise tools to manages promise state and handle promise aborts

 ## Usage

 To install run `yarn add @refetty/async`

-## Promise state manager
+### Promise state manager

 The `execState` is a simple handler, you will pass a promise to them was first params, and a boolean was second, if true, it will not execute promise initially, and wait for a manual call.